jeraldconstantino/jeraldconstantino/README.md

 ----------------------------
 # I'm [Jerald](https://www.linkedin.com/in/jerald-constantino) 👨‍💻

-<p align="justify"> Aspiring AI Engineer interested in AI-driven application, machine vision, hardware-software interaction, and engineering application.
+<p align="justify"> Computer Engineer and Data Scientist interested in AI-driven application, machine vision, hardware-software interaction, and engineering application.
 Experienced in Python and Java programming, exploratory data analysis, machine learning, software and machine vision development, and Git version control system, with a good understanding of Agile methodology.
 Willing to be part of the organization’s success while gaining new knowledge and hands-on experience that develops technical skills and personal growth. </p>

 * 🌍  I'm based in the <b>Philippines</b>.
 * ✉️  You can contact me at <b>[constantino.jeraldm@gmail.com](mailto:constantino.jeraldm@gmail.com)</b>.